QCDHUB/database/jets/readme.md

 <br/>

+1. dataset 10092 is a copy of dataset 10002

+    - it adds all systematic uncertainties in 10002 in quadrature to give one single overall systematic uncertainty
+    - it treats this one single systematic uncertainty as uncorrelated

-dataset 19999 is a test dataset
+2. dataset 19999 is a test dataset

 [link.10001]: https://www.hepdata.net/record/ins779574
 [link.10002]: https://www.hepdata.net/record/ins790693